TalkBank/batchalign/apps/batchalign/batchalign-gui/docs/testing/batchalign-desktop-validation.md

 Do not mark the goal complete until all required platform/pipeline gates have passing evidence.
 Existing tests and new configuration alone are insufficient.

+Follow-up fixes awaiting installed CI evidence:
+- Pin the public dia-fork pipeline to pyannote.audio 3.4.x and torch/torchaudio
+  below 2.9.
+Pyannote 4 eagerly fetches community-1 PLDA even though this agglomerative pipeline does not use it (upstream issue 2044); Pyannote 3 requires the AudioMetaData/info APIs removed in TorchAudio 2.9.
+- The missing final %gra is intentional: compare.rs strips grammar tiers to match BA2.
+The real GUI test now checks standalone morphology's %mor/%gra first, then reruns the ordered morphotag→compare chain and verifies its
+  %mor/%xs output, absent %gra, preserved gold, and exact comparison metrics.
+- Windows run 35541484100 built the MSI, but native unit execution failed before any test with STATUS_ENTRYPOINT_NOT_FOUND (0xc0000139).
+Add the Common Controls v6 manifest to native test executables, following Tauri's upstream issue 13419/workaround.
+This is not yet verified on Windows.
+- Independent installed/runtime checks now execute after unrelated native unit or model failures when packaging succeeded; failures still fail CI.
+Local validation: 20 focused desktop/translation Python tests and 18 GUI unit/property tests passed; frontend production build passed.
+No local ML models or full desktop build were downloaded/run for these changes.